okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 The `commands` object is where you can provide commands to Okta.
 It is where you can tell Okta to add additional claims to the token.

 The `commands` object is an array, allowing you to send multiple commands.
 In each array element, there needs to be a `type` property and `value` property.
-The `type` property is where you specify which of the supported commands you wish to execute, and `value` is where you supply an operand for that command.
+The `type` property is where you specify which of the supported commands you want to execute, and `value` is where you supply an operand for that command.

-In the case of the Token hook type, the `value` property is itself a nested object, in which you specify a particular operation, a path to act on, and a value.
+In the case of the Token hook type, the `value` property is itself a nested object in which you specify a particular operation, a path to act on, and a value.

 | Property | Description                                                              | Data Type       |
 |----------|--------------------------------------------------------------------------|-----------------|